List of career achievements by Lionel Messi: Individual honours

-Selections for the best player or forward
+Selections for the best player, best playmaker or best forward

 World

 Awards ceremonies to crown the best player of the world have been organized annually since 1955, when the inaugural Ballon d'Or awarding took place.
 The Ballon d'Or was presented to the player who had been voted to have performed the best over the previous year, and was established by French journalist Gabriel Hanot.
 Originally, votes could only be awarded to European players before a 1995 rule change.

 The FIFA World Player of the Year was established in 1991.